jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     move-replaced.title=Move replaced document to space
     move-replaced.description=This will move the target node of a replaces association to a specified space.

-*Listing 32: Localized strings for the Move Replaced action*

 The summary text and the JSP title get pulled from alfresco/extension/webclient.properties.
 The “cm:replaces” aspect also needs to be localized.
 So, I added the following entries to the file: